galbeiroc/react/README.md

 #### Effects, Reducers & Context

+##### useEffect

-* The useEffect hook is simply another built in hook.
+The `useEffect` hook is simply another built in hook.
 Another function we can run inside our funcional component.
 That will do somthing especial.

 `useEffect(() => { ... }, [dependencies]);`